daisychelangat/studio-delani/README.md

 HTML- The markdown language used to add content.
 CSS - Used to style the HTML.
 Bootstrap - Used to style the content in a standardized manner.
 JQUERY - Used to make the web page dynamic and manipulating the DOM.

 Support and contact details
-If you need any clarifications or have feedback on this project , contact the author atdaisyrop2000@gmail.com
+If you need any clarifications or have feedback on this project , contact the author at daisyrop2000@gmail.com

 LICENSE:  https://github.com/daisychelangat/studio-delani/blob/gh-pages/LICENSE